Our Leadership

 In 2020 she was the first to receive the inaugural “Advanced Practitioner of the Year” award from the chief orthopedic residents at Johns Hopkins University, an award granted for excellence in teaching.

-Zeno W. St. Cyr II, MPH
+Zeno W. St. Cyr, II, MPH

 Public Director at Large

+Since 2021, he has concurrently served as one of NCCPA’s appointees to the nccPA Health Foundation Board of Directors.
 He retired from the U.S. Department of Health and Human Services in 2015.
 His most recent position as director for legislative coordination and senior legislative advisor capped a 35-year career in public health.

-He has demonstrated an impressive commitment to public service, having served nearly 30 organizations in volunteer and leadership capacities during his career.
-He is currently on the Board of Directors of H.O.P.E, Inc. and serves as vice chair of the Prince George’s County Local Development Council.
-He also serves as a public member on the Maryland State Boards of Pharmacy and Dental Examiners.
-He holds leadership positions on a number of other civic and community organizations.
+Zeno has demonstrated an impressive commitment to public service, having served nearly 30 organizations in volunteer and leadership capacities during his career.
+He is currently on U.S. Rep. Glenn Ivey’s Senior Advisory Board; serves as Treasurer on the Board of Directors of H.O.P.E, Inc., a non-profit housing agency; and serves as a Public Member on the Maryland State Board of Examiners of Psychologists.
+He also is the Public Member representative on the Institute for Credentialing Excellence Annual Meeting Planning Committee.

 Kendra Thomsen, DMSc, MPAS, PA‑C